-Growing up in the Anglo Caribbean (the old term is British West Indies) I was mostly exposed to Kaiso ( Calypso ) and later reggae.
-Kaiso gave way to Calypso which due to American musical influences became SoCa (Soul Calypso).
+Growing up in the Anglo Caribbean (the old term is British West Indies,) I was mostly exposed to Kaiso ( Calypso ) and later reggae.
+Kaiso gave way to Calypso, which, due to regional musical influences, became soca (Soul Calypso).

-My father preferred popular American musicians such as Andy Williams and Nat King Cole but as I grew older and my dad became an audiophile, he switched to Pink Floyd, Chuck Mangione, and Gato Barbieri.
+My father preferred popular American musicians such as Andy Williams and Nat King Cole.
+Still, as I grew older and my dad became an audiophile, he switched to Pink Floyd, Chuck Mangione, and Gato Barbieri.
 My musical tastes changed along with him.

-In high school, I discovered my own musical tastes.
-I liked Bob Marley, David Bowie and The Police, the Beatles, Peter Gabriel and Devo and Flock of Seagulls, Duran Duran, Tears for Fears, and Prince and Michael Jackson and … yeah, my musical taste was all over the map.
+In high school, I discovered my musical tastes.
+I liked Bob Marley, David Bowie and The Police, the Beatles, Peter Gabriel and Devo and Flock of Seagulls, Duran Duran, Tears for Fears, and Prince and Michael Jackson and yeah, my musical taste was all over the map.
 Consistently inconsistent.
-But in the 1980s I mostly listened to European alternative music.
+But in the 1980s, I mostly listened to European alternative music.

-Then CDs came and my tapes and vinyl were replaced by plastic discs.
+Then CDs came, and plastic discs replaced my tapes and vinyl.
 High-quality digital discs quickly transitioned to lower quality but “good enough” digital downloads.
 It’s not good enough.
 But that’s where we are.

 In the 2000s’ I listened to Cold Play and the OneRepublic.

 Lately, I have been stuck on EDM.
-Paul van Oakenfeld, and Tiesto, and Armin van Buren.
-Right now that music seems to calm me when working and help blot out the voices of self-doubt.
+Paul van Oakenfold, and Tiesto, and Armin van Buren.
+Right now, that music seems to calm me when working and help blot out the voices of self-doubt.

 Bob Marley reminds me too much of the life I used to have in the Caribbean and which I miss dearly.
 I don’t listen to reggae and calypso as much as I used to.